 There was a great divide in lifestyles between landlords and their tenants at this period.
 An account of this is in our blog entitled ‘Eye-witnesses to our ancestors‘ which summarises the accounts of travellers to Ireland in the period covered by this document.

 Ancestor Network will offer 1 free hour of research by a professional researcher to conduct further research on these individuals, or on other tenants of the estate.
 We can also obtain images of the original documents.
 Click here and quote ‘Donegal SS42’ in the subject line.
-We also publish ‘A Guide to Tracing your Donegal Ancestors‘ by local historian Helen Meehan – see cover illustration above.
+We also publish an e-Book ‘A Guide to Tracing your Donegal Ancestors‘ by local historian Helen Meehan – see cover illustration below.

 Connigal, Manus (a variant of the Gaelic name McCongail, anglicised as McGonagle)